-- Implement your Readiness Guide as discussed in the Preparing for Surveyor Arrival section - Notify key organization members as identified in the pre-survey planning session of the surveyor's arrival - Validate that the survey is legitimate by accessing your Joint Commission extranet site.
-A staff member in your organization with a login and password to your Joint Commission extranet website will follow through with this by: - Accessing the Joint Commission's website at www.jointcommission.org - Click on "the Joint Commission Connect" logo - Enter a login and password - If you cannot access the extranet site to validate the survey or surveyors, call your Account Executive - Your organization's extranet site contains the following information (posted by 7:30 a.m. on the morning of your survey): - Notification of scheduled Joint Commission event authorizing the surveyor's presence for the unannounced survey - Surveyor name(s), picture, and biographical sketch - Scheduled survey dates - If you have not already downloaded a copy of your survey agenda, do so at this time. - Begin gathering and presenting documents as identified in the Document List.
+- Implement your Readiness Guide as discussed in the Preparing for Surveyor Arrival section. - Notify key organization members as identified in the pre-survey planning session of the surveyor's arrival. - Validate that the survey is legitimate by accessing your Joint Commission extranet site.
+A staff member in your organization with a login and password to your Joint Commission extranet website will follow through with this by: - Accessing the Joint Commission's website at www.jointcommission.org - Click on "the Joint Commission Connect" logo. - Enter a login and password. - If you cannot access the extranet site to validate the survey or surveyors, call your Account Executive. - Your organization's extranet site contains the following information: - Notification of scheduled Joint Commission event authorizing the surveyor's presence for the unannounced survey - Surveyor name(s), picture, and biographical sketch - Survey agenda template - If you have not already downloaded a copy of your survey agenda, do so at this time. - Begin gathering and presenting documents as identified in the Document List.
 The surveyor(s) will start reviewing this information immediately.